Throughout John H. Chandler’s career as fourth president of Scripps College, one thing remained the same: his humaneness.

 “His experience has made him a rare combination of teacher, scholar, and executive,” wrote former Scripps College president Mark Curtis of his successor in 1976.
 Kenneth Rhodes, chairman of the Board of Trustees at the time, agreed: “He is a person of warmth and sensitivity and one who, in my opinion, will provide the College with a strong and effective leadership.”

-Chandler also headed up the successful “Campaign for Scripps College,” a fundraising effort that raised more than $40 million, increasing endowments for financial aid and allowing the College to attract and retain faculty of the highest quality.
+Chandler also headed up the successful “Campaign for Scripps College,” a fundraising effort that raised more than $40 million, increasing endowments for financial aid and enabling the College to attract and retain faculty of the highest quality.

-Of his resignation: “I will read literature and history, and visit the great art collections and the theater.
+Of his resignation: “I will read literature and history and visit the great art collections and the theater.
 I’m anxious, of course, at what might lie beyond but confident that something wonderful will happen, something new, something interesting.”

 Chandler passed away June 8, 2014.